-Adult and Elder care conflicts are different from other mediated issues mediation.
-With her goal to help people communicate about difficult topics, settle their differences, and make peace, her training and experience make her the perfect mediator for Adult Care disputes like:
+Adult and Elder care conflicts are different from other mediated issues.
+With her goal to help people communicate about difficult topics, settle their differences, and make peace, Ms. Allison's training and experience make her the perfect mediator for Adult Care disputes like:

 - Paid vs. Unpaid Caregivers